AdobeDocs/workfront.en/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md

 >* The permissions must work within their access levels, and sometimes their access levels might be lower than yours.
 >
 >
 >   For example, if a user has only View access to tasks in their access level and you have Manage permissions on the tasks you delegate to them, they receive Manage permissions to the tasks you delegate to them.
 However, they will not be able to perform the same actions as you on the delegated tasks.
-They must request Edit access to Tasks from the system administrator to be able to update tasks in your absence.
+To be able to update tasks in your absence,they must request Edit access to Tasks from the system administrator.
 >
 >
->   For information on how a  can modify your access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+>   For information on how a system administrator can modify your access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
 >
 >* For items that are assigned after the delegation already started, it can take up to one hour after the item was assigned for [!DNL Workfront] to share the newly-assigned items with the delegate.